Disability discrimination is when someone puts you at a disadvantage because of your condition or impairment. This could include:

 If mediation fails, you can make a claim for disability discrimination at an employment tribunal.

 Tribunals are a last resort and can be stressful.
 Think carefully before going ahead.
-The time limit for making a discrimination claim at a tribunal is three months less one day from the date when the discrimination happened.
+The time limit for making a discrimination claim at a tribunal is 3 months less a day from the date when the discrimination happened.

 Keep notes of any conversations and copies of any emails so you can show that you tried to follow your employer's procedures and find a solution.